1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 When to Seek Help

-1. The Basics of a Healthy Bowel Movement
+1. How to have a Healthy Bowel Movement

 Key Points:

-Stool is made of water, fiber, bacteria, mucus, and cells you shed.
+Stool is composed of water, fibers, bacteria, mucus and your cells.

 Listen to your body's signals.